-While there's a great many different types of gaming experiences available on Switch, the chances are that couch co-op games were a big part of the reason you bought Nintendo's hybrid console.
+While there's a huge variety of gaming experiences available on Switch, there's a good chance that couch co-op games were a big part of the reason you bought Nintendo's hybrid console.
 After all, the Switch is tailor-made for those experiences thanks to its Joy-Con controllers, which double up as two separate pads when you've got a friend nearby, even when you're out and about.

 But what are the best couch co-op games on Nintendo Switch?
-Well, that's a question we aim to answer in this selection of co-operative local multiplayer titles.
+That's what we're here to find out in this selection of co-operative local multiplayer titles.
 We're going with the definition that co-op games allow players to work together as teammates, as opposed to competing against each other.
 We're also only including games with local multiplayer on a single device, which rules out games like Splatoon 2, for example.

 If you're not concerned specifically with the local co-op experience, be sure to check out our selection of the best Nintendo Switch games, an ever-evolving list of the top 50 Switch games as ranked by Nintendo Life users.
 However, assuming you're looking to collaborate with a mate, we proudly present - in no particular order - the best cooperative experiences on Switch...